dave/dst/README.md

 #### Newlines as decorations

-The `Space` and `After` properties cover the vast majority of cases, but occasionally a newline needs to be rendered inside a node.
+The `Space` and `After` properties cover the majority of cases, but occasionally a newline needs to be rendered inside a node.
 Simply add a `\n` decoration to accomplish this.

 #### Apply function from astutil